List of ACF Fiorentina seasons

 In the 1992–93 season, after a 55-year spell in the top division, Fiorentina were relegated to Serie B, despite Gabriel Batistuta's 16 league goals.
 Batistuta spearheaded Fiorentina's return to Serie A the following season and his career with the Florence-based side saw him finish as the club's top scorer for nine consecutive seasons.
 In the post-promotion years, the club added two further Coppa Italia titles (in the 1995–96 and 2000–01 seasons) and a Supercoppa Italiana win in 1996 to their trophy haul.
 In the wake of the 2001–02 season, the club entered administration after financial problems.
 Re-formed initially as Florentia Viola in Serie C2, the fourth level in the Italian league football hierarchy, and then later as ACF Fiorentina, the club returned to the top-tier league in the 2003–04 season.

 The club has won Serie A twice, Serie B three times, the Coppa Italia six times, the Supercoppa Italiana once and the UEFA Cup Winner's Cup once.
-As of the end of the 2019–20 season, Fiorentina has played eighty-three seasons in Serie A, seven in Serie B and one season in Serie D (or equivalent).
+As of the end of the 2023–24 season, Fiorentina has played eighty-seven seasons in Serie A, seven in Serie B and one season in Serie D (or equivalent).
 This list details the club's achievements in major competitions, and the top scorers for each season.
 Top scorers in bold were also the top scorers within Fiorentina's league division that season.